aida94/Compare_Item/README.md

 ## Documentation

-<b>Compare Products Appp</b> is a simple application that alows user to compare products.
-From this list of products users can hide or show specific product.
+<b>Compare Products Appp</b> is a simple application that alows Users to compare products.
+From a list of products users can hide or show specific product.

 I decided to build it in React and Typescript.
 The main reason for using typescript is to have a clear data model from the beginning of the implementation.
 Also make the application more easier to read and debug.

 For better design I choose to use Bootstrap.
 It is easy to create layouts and reduce time working with Css.
 The class names are very descriptive.
-Among this I used Sass module for specific style.
+Among this I used Sass Module for specific style.
 I configured tablet and mobile brekpoints to make application more responsible.

 Among other folders I created an atomic-UI folder to include all reusable components.
 After finished the implementation I added some test mostly for reusable component.
-For tests I used React test library.
+For tests I used React Testing Library.

 ## Install